Sowmyad15/8_Week_SQL_Challenge/Dannys_Diner/Danny_diner_Solution.md

 | A           | sushi        |
 | B           | curry        |

-Before becoming a member
-- Customer A’s and B’s last order was sushi and curry.

 ***

 ### 8. What is the total items and amount spent for each member before they became a member?